with Stephen Hammond

 Tip #23 — DEALING WITH PREJUDICES - part 3

 I've said that it's more important to acknowledge prejudice than pretend you can banish all internal prejudices.
 But that's not to say you can't or shouldn't try for an arbitrary change of mindset or behaviour.
 It's easier than you think.
 I've managed to moderate a lifetime of bad eating habits through a couple of tricks.
 I always used to snack in the evening, and I'm not talking carrots and apples, but potato chips and peanuts.
 I was known to sit down in front of the television with a jar of peanut butter in my lap and a bag of crackers beside me.
 Logically, I knew this was bad, and I should be able to resist indulging in such a routine.
 But I didn't lick the habit by self-discipline.
-I employed two tricks: banishing chips and peanuts from my home, and brushing my teeth after supper (because I never eat after I brush my teeth).
+I employed two tricks: banishing chips from my home, and brushing my teeth after supper (because I never eat after I brush my teeth).
 Pathetic?
 Maybe.
 But it worked, so who cares.

 Let's turn to the issue of attempting to override stereotypes.
 One example of how I've managed to change arbitrary behaviour relates to people butting into line at a bus stop or at the grocery counter.
 Having been brought up with a strong sense of fair play, I'm often inclined to tell them (politely) to get to the back of the line.
 Similarly, if I see someone being rude, or smoking in a no-smoking area, I'm burning to speak up.
 However, one day I noticed that I was making more comments to easier targets; a young student or someone not as big as me.
-With the demographic make-up of the Vancouver area, often these people were of a different ethnic make-up than mine, although by no means exclusively.
+With the demographic make-up of so many parts of Canada, often these people were of a different ethnic make-up than mine, although by no means exclusively.
 This raised a flag for me, forced me to think.